Rafffaelb/Dirac_Billiard/README.md

 ## Conductance

 **In this repository**, I analyze the influence of the three fundamental symmetries (chGOE, chGUE, chGSE) in the conductance of electrons inside the Dirac billiard.
 I obtain the distributions of conductance, as well as the average and variance in terms of the number of open channels for each class of symmetry.
 I also perform simulations to see how the conductance of each class of symmetry depends on the barrier between the lead and chaotic cavity, which Γ is called the transparency of the barrier.
-Moreover, we analyze the weak localization correction of conductance as a function of the barrier's transparency Γ.
+Moreover, I analyze the weak localization correction of conductance as a function of the barrier's transparency Γ and compare with the Schrodinger billiard.